IBM-OSS-Support/DataSynchronization/docs/en/contribution/setup.md

 # Set Up Develop Environment

-In this section, we are going to show you how to set up your development environment for SeaTunnel, and then run a simple example in your JetBrains IntelliJ IDEA.
+In this section, we are going to show you how to set up your development environment for DataSynchronization, and then run a simple example in your JetBrains IntelliJ IDEA.

-> You can develop or test SeaTunnel code in any development environment that you like, but here we use
+> You can develop or test DataSynchronization code in any development environment that you like, but here we use
 > [JetBrains IDEA](https://www.jetbrains.com/idea/) as an example to teach you to step by step.

 ## Prepare